jonlighthall/hello/readme.md

 ### Prerequisites

 Compilers for C++ and Fortran are required.
-GNU compilers, etc, can be installed with the following commands.
+The GNU compilers, etc, can be installed with the following commands.

 ```bash
 sudo apt install git